Assessing the star formation history of all-sky and part-sky 100pc white dwarf samples: 100 pc white dwarf samples

 For the samples of \citet{GentileFusillo_2021} and \cite{GCNS_2021}, we adopt photometric masses and $T_{\rm eff}$ from \citet{GentileFusillo_2021}, assuming hydrogen atmospheres due to the lack of consistent composition data (spectroscopy) in these samples.
 For the \citet{Vincent_2024} sample, we adopt their photometric parameters based on \textit{Gaia} XP spectra and spectral classification, which enables the use of tailored model atmospheres for the corresponding spectral classes.

-Due to inaccuracies in opacities in the red wing of Lyman\,$\alpha$ absorption \citep{Caron_2023,OBrien_2024}, the median photometric mass of white dwarfs as a function of temperature, which should remain at a constant $\approx0.6$\,M$_{\odot}$, begins to drop below $\approx6000$\,K in all samples here.
+Due to inaccuracies in opacities in the red wing of Lyman\,$\alpha$ absorption \citep{Caron_2023,OBrien_2024,Sahu_2025}, the median photometric mass of white dwarfs as a function of temperature, which should remain at a constant $\approx0.6$\,M$_{\odot}$, begins to drop below $\approx6000$\,K in all samples here.
 To correct for this, we apply a fifth-order polynomial correction as defined by \cite{OBrien_2024} to bring the median masses back in line with $\approx0.6$\,M$_{\odot}$ for all samples discussed in this work, and before any sample cuts on masses.
-Since photometric temperature derivations are based on the assumed mass through the mass-radius relation and the Stefan-Boltzmann law, corrections to effective temperature are also made.
-Since this correction uses the median masses of each sample, the exact mass and effective temperature correction applied to a star might not be the same depending on which sample it appears in.
-These differences are slight but in some cases cause stars to be removed from one sample but kept in another.
-Table\,\ref{tab:numbers_in_100pc} shows this with the column titled `Overlap with GF21'; all other samples are subsets of GF21, but some stars have been removed from them due to these small differences in the mass corrections.
+Since photometric temperature derivations are based on the assumed mass through the mass-radius relation and the Stefan-Boltzmann law, corrections to effective temperature are also made.\footnote{Since this correction uses the median mass of each sample, the exact mass and effective temperature correction applied to a star might not be the same depending on which sample it appears in.
+These differences are slight but in some cases cause stars to be removed from one sample but kept in another when we perform further cuts on masses, i.e. to remove unresolved double degenerates.}

 The three all-sky samples are discussed in turn below.
 We also show their luminosity functions and absolute $G$ magnitude distributions in Fig.\,\ref{fig:100vs40pc_results}, compared to the 40\,pc sample of \citet{OBrien_2024,Roberts_2025}.
-The absolute $G$ magnitude distributions rely solely on sample membership and \textit{Gaia} DR3 data, while the luminosity functions rely on white dwarf parameters described in the last column of Table\,\ref{tab:numbers_in_100pc}.
+The absolute $G$ magnitude distributions rely solely on sample membership and \textit{Gaia} DR3 data, while the luminosity functions rely on white dwarf parameters described in the last column of Table\,\ref{tab:numbers_in_100pc} along with the mass-radius relation of \citet{Bedard_2020}.